Rob N Roll

-Rob N Roll is an upcoming Hong Kong action comedy film produced by Derek Yee directed by Albert Mak.
-The film stars Aaron Kwok as a robber who plans a heist only to be foiled by two dispirited, middle-aged men played by Gordon Lam and Richie Jen.
+Rob N Roll is a 2024 Hong Kong action comedy film produced by Derek Yee directed by Albert Mak.
+The film stars Aaron Kwok as a robber who forces two dispirited, middle-aged men played by Gordon Lam and Richie Jen, to participate in a heist.

 Production for Rob N Roll officially began in November 2021.

+The film was released in Hong Kong on 9 February 2024 (New Year's Eve) as a Chinese New Year film for the Year of the Dragon.

 Plot

 A fierce robber has plotted a major heist.
 But unfortunately, his plan was unintentionally foiled by two dispirited middle-aged best friends, and the stolen cash disappears.
 As a result, the trio has to run from the pursue of a policewoman, as well as engaging in a firearm in order to reclaim the stolen cash, putting their life on the line.